 "Stronger people are harder to kill than weaker people and more useful in general."

 Both of these, and many others, will help focus you to push through the minimum standards in life and reach your maximum potential.

 There are many things that motivate us to train hard.
-These last few I am grouping together because they are related to each other in many ways.
-When you train hard, you meet others who train hard – you can form a new social group and together you all stay strong!
+I am grouping these last few together, because they are related to each other in many ways.
+When you train hard, you meet others who train hard.
+You can form a new social group, and together, you all stay strong.

-Here are two final posts that summarize Fitness Motivation very well from an older athlete and a future tactical athlete.
+Here are two final posts that summarize fitness motivation very well from an older athlete and a future tactical athlete.

 From the older and wiser athlete:

 Here is what motivates me: